Trump weaponizes 'deep state' to investigate his investigators

 The articles of impeachment against President Richard Nixon, which were approved by a House committee before he resigned, included findings that he had improperly interfered with justice and failed to live up to his oath of office.
 Since then, presidents have been wary of interfering in Justice Department probes into their administrations.

 "Most presidents have not gotten themselves anywhere close to Nixon’s behavior," said John Dean, who was Nixon's White House counsel.
-Now, "what we have are a lot of echoes of Watergate behavior."
+"What we have (now) are a lot of echoes of Watergate behavior."

 Democrats on Capitol Hill say Trump and Rep. Devin Nunes, R-Calif., chairman of the House Intelligence Committee, are trying to circumvent a law protecting the identities of sources of classified information for the benefit of the president and to the detriment of national security.